italia/eudi-wallet-it-docs/docs/en/onboarding-processes-credentials.rst

 **Process**

-1. An Authentic Source, during its :ref:`onboarding-system:Authentic Source Registration`, or a Credential Issuer, during a :ref:`onboarding-system:Credential Type Registration`, needs a claim not yet in the Claims Registry.
+1. An Attestation Scheme Provider, during a :ref:`onboarding-system:Credential Type Registration`, or An Authentic Source acting as Attestation Scheme Provider, during its :ref:`onboarding-system:Authentic Source Registration`, request a new claim not yet in the Claims Registry.
 2. The definition of the claim is established with its canonical name, its ``type``, its ``format``, its ``aliases`` and its nested structure, aligned to the :ref:`Catalogue of Attributes <registry:Registry Integration and Cross-References>` and without conflicts with the claims already registered.
 3. The Claims and Schema Management registers the definition in the Claims Registry.
 4. The claim becomes available and it enables the :ref:`onboarding-system:Schema Provisioning` and the :ref:`onboarding-system:Credential Type Registration` that use it.